msoni122/visualNoise/README.md

 - We wouldn't want infinate noise running, so I capped the loop at 2 minutes
 - Rather than having active logging to a file, it would be okay to log all the frames to the file once the program was terminated
 - File names are fine as visualNoise_[date].json
+- Timestamp is okay in local time rather needing to be in any specific typezone, such as UTC
 - We want the information in the file to be easily readable, ie.. json format, so that we can later create a feature to use the data easily
 - We don't want any extra noise around our noise [ noise being x, y axis, titles, timers, etc ]
 - I took the prompt as is...
 I did not have any information about future uses or features and didn't want to overengineer in terms of scalability or deployment needs